 By introducing this directive, they first wanted to “understand to what extent [it] could accelerate the low carbon transition and resilience of some European economic sectors”, as public procurement is responsible for 10% of the total carbon footprint of the EU.

-• +64% of total EU carbon footprint reduction
+- +64% of total EU carbon footprint reduction

-• 30% reduction on the EU public procurement carbon footprint in the scope of the study
+- 30% reduction on the EU public procurement carbon footprint in the scope of the study

-• 9% reduction on the total EU public procurement carbon footprint
+- 9% reduction on the total EU public procurement carbon footprint

-• EUR 6 Bn annual sales increase for EU companies
+- EUR 6 Bn annual sales increase for EU companies

-• EUR 86 Bn mobilised annually for the rise of green activities through EU public procurement
+- EUR 86 Bn mobilised annually for the rise of green activities through EU public procurement

-• 30 000 additional jobs in the EU
+- 30 000 additional jobs in the EU

 Launched in December 2009, Ecosia is a search engine and web browser that uses 100% of its profits to support tree-planting projects and environmental sustainability initiatives.

-While Ecosia’s search engine combines results from various sources, it features Quality of Life features such as a built-in ad blocker and a climate pledge rating for companies.
-The Ecosia browser, based on the Chromium engine, enhances user privacy by not tracking searches or creating user profiles.
+Regarding its technology, Ecosia combines results from Google and Bing for its core search functionality.
+Its browser, based on the Chromium open-source codebase, features Quality of Life features such as a built-in ad blocker and a climate pledge rating for companies.
+It also enhances user privacy by not tracking searches or creating user profiles.

 Are you interested?
 Discover their browser here or set up their search engine using their guidelines there.
 Thank you for reading and see you next week!